Roadmap

 |---|---|

-| Public API | Programmatic agent deployment for external developers |
+| Public API | Programmatic agent deployment for developers |

-| Multi-runtime | PicoClaw, NanoClaw, and OpenClaw alongside ZeroClaw |
+| Multi-runtime | PicoClaw, NanoClaw, and OpenClaw options |

 | Managed provisioning | Database and cache provisioning as platform services |

-| Skill marketplace | Curated marketplace MVP with community submission pipeline |
+| Skill marketplace | Curated marketplace with community submissions |

 | Export Soul | Portable swarm configuration and memory export |

-| Developer SDKs | Client libraries and trusted automation policies |
+| Developer SDKs | Client libraries and automation policies |

 Phase 4 — Enterprise IaaS and Global Scale